aragon/nest/README.md

 ### Grant sizes
 **Funding**: Up to $150,000 in DAI, split into chunks paid out over achieved deliverables.

  **Success reward**: Up to 30,000 ANT, given out when all deliverables are ready and the project is successfully finished.
 Please note that this reward is not part of the grant amount.
-This is a reward the Aragon Association wants to give to the teams building on Aragon so for governance participation purposes.
+This is a reward the Aragon Association wants to give to the teams building on Aragon for governance participation purposes.

 ### Engage the community and discuss!
 The community and [Aragon](https://aragon.org) will review the submissions and get back to you